Notes on massless scalar field partition functions, modular invariance and Eisenstein series: Outlook

 From a mathematical perspective, relations \eqref{eq:158}, \eqref{eq:72}, \eqref{F10}, \eqref{F25} \eqref{FF15} between zeta functions or Eisenstein series and their Fourier series or (inverse) Mellin transforms that follow from the equivalence of various quantization methods hold for integer $z=d+1$ or half integer variables $s=\frac{d+1}{2}$.
 In order to access more general complex values of $z$ or $s$, one may think about the computation of these partition functions in the framework of dimensional regularization, as discussed in the last section.

 More obvious generalizations include the study of the massive case as well as that of fermions.
-Finally, it would also be interesting to understand from first principles if there is a reason why the same Eisenstein series occur in string theory and in these scalar field partition functions.
+Finally, it would also be interesting to understand from first principles if there is a reason why the same Eisenstein series occur in string theory and in these scalar field partition functions and why the partition function for a massless scalar field on $R^{d-q}\times T^{q+1}$ should be an eigenfunction of the $SL(q+1)$ Laplacian.